Go to top

 Introduction

-The Airtame Cloud platform is only accessible using HTTPS on TLS 1.2.
+The Airtame Cloud platform is only accessible using HTTPS on TLS 1.2 or higher.
 Likewise, Airtame’s infrastructure uses encryption methodologies whenever our infrastructure components need to communicate with each other via public networks.
 Internal infrastructure traffic will always be routed through an internal and secure channel and firewalls are deployed between the sites to filter traffic accordingly.

 User passwords are salted and hashed using bcrypt.
 Likewise, customer information is stored in our production database, which is encrypted using AES-256.